kornelro/nn_from_scratch/README.md

 # nn_from_scratch
-Neural network from scratch tested for binary classification.
+Fully connected neural network from scratch tested for binary classification.